 Is San Pancho good for families?

 The relaxed pace of life in San Pancho means that it’s a good option for travelers with kids in tow.
-There are many boutique hotels in the center, along with restaurants that cater to all tastes, from Italiano pizzas to spicy Mexican food.
+There are many boutique hotels in the center and restaurants that cater to all tastes, from Italiano pizzas to spicy Mexican food.
 You’ll also find that the beach here is way less busy than its compadres to the south and in Puerto Vallarta.

 When is the best time to visit San Pancho?